jboss-developer/jboss-eap-quickstarts/README.md

 1. Test the quickstart on a Remote Server
-    * A remote container requires you start the JBoss Enterprise Application Platform 6 or JBoss AS 7 server before running the test.
+    * A remote container requires you start the JBoss EAP 6.1 server before running the test.
 [Start the JBoss server](#start-the-jboss-server) as described in the quickstart README file.
     * Run the test goal with the following profile activated:

             mvn clean test -Parq-jbossas-remote